 Knowing all of this, we decided to check out the Chena River Recreational Area and spend a weekend away at the Chena Hot Springs Resort while we were based in Fairbanks during our Spring road trip through Alaska.

-The history if the resort is fascinating, highlighting that gold miners first discovered the hot springs in 1905 and by 1912 Chena Hot Springs became the poplar place for the residents of Fairbanks to soak and enjoy its natural benefits.
+The history of the resort is fascinating, highlighting that gold miners first discovered the hot springs in 1905 and by 1912 Chena Hot Springs became the popular place for the residents of Fairbanks to soak and enjoy its natural benefits.